 3.1.
-Participants
+Subjects

-The data for this study was collected from 17 speakers (10 male, 7 female), all graduate students in the Nepali department of Sikkim University in Gangtok, Sikkim (the Nepali-speaking region of northeast India).
+The data for this study was collected from 17 speakers (10 male, 7 female), all graduate students in the Nepali department of Sikkim University in Gangtok,

+Sikkim (the Nepali-speaking region of northeast India).
 All participants were from Sikkim and had lived in the region their entires lives, grew up speaking Nepali at home, attended school in Nepali, and used Nepali as their main language for daily interactions.
-The ethnic background of Nepali speakers in Sikkim is very heterogenous (Nakkeerar, 2011), so many participants additionally spoke a language associated with their ethnic group.
-They were also all bilingual in Hindi (nearly all Sikkim residents are), and all spoke some amount of English.
-Many of the local languages of Sikkim which the participants spoke are Tibeto-Burman, so the variety of Nepali analyzed in this study is one that is in close contact with Tibeto-Burman languages (which do not have voiced aspirated sounds in their inventories).
-While all participants reported being dominant in Nepali, there were not enough speakers from each language background to analyze the potential effect of each language on the production of Nepali individually due to the small number of data points per person, so we leave examination of this issue to future work.
+They were also all bilingual in Hindi (nearly all Sikkim residents are), all spoke some amount of English, and some additionally spoke a local language of their ethnic group.